 Government grants are recognized initially as deferred revenue at fair value when there is reasonable assurance that they will be received and the Corporation will comply with the conditions associated with the grant.
 Grants that compensate the Corporation for expenses incurred are recognized in profit or loss on a systematic basis in the same periods in which the expenses are recognized.
-Grants that compensate the Corporation for expenses are recognized.
-Grants that compensate the Corporation for the expenses are recognized.
-If an asset are deferred and amortized to operations over the expected project life or useful life of the asset commencing at the start of the operating period using the straight-line method.
+Grants that compensate the Corporation for the cost of an asset are deferred and amortized to operations over the expected project life or useful life of the asset commencing at the start of the operating period using the straight-line method.